elotroalex/chiens/_texts/translation.md

 - {:.sp} An Orator.

 - {:.pr.i} Comrades, I'm here to tell you that Toussaint is an enemy of the people and a troublemaker.
 We have enough troubles as it is.
 We are not happy, you say?
-Comrades, will we be happy with freedom and war and the vengeance of White people on our heads?
+Comrades, will we be happy with freedom and war and the vengeance of White people raining down on us?
 I tell you that Toussaint is a traitor.
 Kill him.

 - {:.sp} Voices.